leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 }
 ```

-Please notice how the webserver domain `"graphql-api.lndo.site"` is not hardcoded, but is instead retrieved via the environment variable `INTEGRATION_TESTS_WEBSERVER_DOMAIN` (and same for the username and password).
+Please notice that the webserver domain `"graphql-api.lndo.site"` is not hardcoded, but is instead retrieved via the environment variable `INTEGRATION_TESTS_WEBSERVER_DOMAIN` (and same for the username and password).
 These env vars are defined in file `phpunit.xml.dist` with the config for the Lando development webserver ([source file](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/phpunit.xml.dist)):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>